laliberte/cdb_query/docs/install.rst

 -----------------

 * Python 2.7.x.
 * A recent version of the netCDF4 library.
-Ideally, it would be of the 4.3.1 vintage.
 * ESGF certificates.

 Before proceeding further, are you willing to use a 3rd party Linux Distribution (Free for Academic Use)?